 Some of these can be so pessimistic that they fall into the category of what’s become known as “Bitcoin obituaries,” where a media outlet proclaims that Bitcoin has died.
 Sometimes influential politicians, bankers, or bureaucrats make negative statements about Bitcoin too, leading to similar effects on price.

 On the other hand, when overall media coverage is positive, this can make the price of Bitcoin go up.
-In 2020 and 2021, news about famous influential investors making bullish bets on Bitcoin and large corporations adding Bitcoin to their balance sheets were seen as significant factors with regard to what makes Bitcoin go up.
+In 2020 and 2021, news about influential investors making bets on Bitcoin were seen as significant factors with regard to what makes Bitcoin go up, as well as a factor in Bitcoin’s volatility.

 In Bitcoin mining, powerful computers process transactions for the network, keeping Bitcoin running in a decentralized way.
 Mining operations continue running, at least in part, with funding from the bitcoins that they mine.